 The most popular tourist destinations are famous for something.
 Meteora, in Greece, for instance, is well-known for its monasteries built on top of huge rocks.
-Egypt is famous for the Giza pyramids and the Valley of the Kings.
 But what makes Chania beaches, or any other beaches in the world for that matter, special?
 Their size?
-Their fine sand?
+Their pink sand?
 Their blue waters?
 The luxury beach resorts with their beach parties?
 It’s hard to name that one feature that makes millions of tourists and Greeks alike flock to these beaches each summer.

 Menies Beach (Which Will Test Your Off-Road Driving Skills and Your Endurance)

 Located only 45km north-west of the town of Chania, Menies beach is a tough nut to crack.
 First of all, you should know that a 4×4 vehicle would be much better than your average car.
 As long as you drive on asphalt roads, you’re going to be fine.
 However, once you pass Rodopos, you’ll be driving on a 23 km dirt road which is bumpy and challenging.

 You’ll probably need about two hours to get there, so make sure you start your trip very early and you have a full tank of fuel.
 My friends and I had rented a Suzuki Jimny, which was perfect for the dirt roads among olive trees, rocky hills and scattered goats seeking for grass.
 As for the fuel, we barely had enough to return to civilization.
 This made our day trip from Chania to Menies a bit tensed.
 Eventually, we managed to get back to our hotel without any problem, but we learned our lesson to fill up the fuel tank before such adventures.

 Menies Beach is perfect for nature lovers, and for all those who hate the so-called “organized beaches” that are the norm of our modern tourist resorts in Greece and in any other seaside destinations.